 Smallholder farmers face many challenges, both on and beyond the farm.
 On the farm, they must effectively manage irrigation, soils, plant nutrition, pests and diseases, and wrestle with the impact of climate change.
-Off the farm, they struggle to access to modern agricultural technologies and information, affordable finance, and access to input and output markets, instead having to rely on partial market information, middlemen and imperfect market linkages.
-See more here.
+Off the farm, they struggle to access modern agricultural technologies and information, affordable finance, and access to quality inputs and output markets, instead having to rely on partial market information, middlemen and imperfect market linkages.